LIKKIM/LIKKIM_App/Readme.md

-# LIKKIM Cold Wallet Mobile App
+# Secure Hardware Interface Companion App

-**LIKKIM** is a cross-platform mobile application designed to interact with a secure cold wallet hardware device.
-It allows users to manage digital assets through secure operations such as address display, transaction requests, and blockchain balance queries.
+**This project** is a cross-platform mobile application designed as a visual interface companion to a secure external hardware module.
+It provides users with access to view device-generated data, confirm external prompts, and operate through Bluetooth-based interaction.

-> **Important:** This repository includes only the mobile client logic.
-All cryptographic processes, key management, and signing operations are strictly handled by the external hardware device and are not exposed in this codebase.
+> **Note:** This repository contains only UI and device communication logic.
+No cryptographic operations or financial workflows are implemented within this codebase.

 ---

-## Features
+## Key Capabilities

-- Display wallet address for receiving assets
-- Send transaction requests via secure device interaction
+- View addresses or data from the external secure device
+- Initiate device-assisted actions
-- Retrieve balance and transaction history via blockchain APIs
+- Retrieve and display public data (e.g., history, status) via API
-- Device pairing and user authentication
-- Secure communication interface (abstracted)
+- Connect and communicate with hardware modules via BLE
+- Support for iOS and Android native environments

 ---

-## Tech Stack
+## Technology Stack

 - React Native (with Expo)
-- Bluetooth Low Energy (BLE) communication
+- BLE (Bluetooth Low Energy) support
-- Blockchain API integration (e.g., ethers.js or web3.js)
-- iOS / Android native support
+- iOS and Android native integration

 ---

-## Getting Started
+## Setup Instructions

 ### Prerequisites

 - Node.js
 - npm or yarn
 - Expo CLI
-- Xcode (for iOS)
+- Xcode (macOS, for iOS)
-- CocoaPods (for iOS native dependencies)
+- CocoaPods (for native dependencies)

 ### Installation